Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Model and Problem

 \subsection{Rewards as a Low-Rank Matrix}

 We work with a $d_r\times d_c$ matrix $\bB^*$ and our goal is to find the entry with the biggest reward as we sequentially observe noisy version of picked entries.
-As introduced earlier, the $d_r$ number of rows of this matrix correspond to $d_r$ different choices for the first side of the two-sided products and the $d_c$ number of columns correspond to different choices for the second side.
+As introduced earlier, the rows of this matrix correspond to different choices for the first side of the two-sided products and columns correspond to different choices for the second side.
 Entries of $\bB^*$ correspond to the mean rewards for different combinations of the two sides and we assume they are bounded.
-However, to simplify the mathematical expressions in the analysis, we assume $\ell_2$-norm of each row is bounded by $b^*$, which absorbs a factor of $\sqrt{d_c}$. \begin{assumption}[Boundedness] Assume $\|\bB^*\|_{\infty,2}\leq b^*$, where $\|\cdot\|_{\infty,2}$ denotes the largest $\ell_2$-norm among the rows of a matrix, i.e.,

-\end{assumption} This is a standard assumption made in the bandit literature, making sure that the maximum regret at any time step is bounded.
-This is likely satisfied since user preferences are bounded in practice.
+We assume the entries are bounded as in the canonical bandit literature.
+This assumption is standard and makes sure that the maximum regret at any time step is bounded.
+This assumption is realistic since user preferences are bounded in practice.